ImProver: Agent-Based Automated Proof Optimization: Automated Proof Optimization with

-By varying the metric, we can perform tasks such as shortening proofs, making them more readable, or even automated proving.
-We consider 3 metrics:
+By varying the metric, we can perform tasks such as shortening proofs, making them more declarative in structure, or even automated proving.
+We consider four metrics:

-\textbf{Length Metric:} The length metric measures the number of tactic invocations in the tactic proof, aiming to reduce the proof's length while ensuring its correctness.
+\textit{Length Metric:} The length metric measures the number of tactic invocations in the tactic proof, aiming to reduce the proof's length while ensuring its correctness.
 Note that shorter proofs often represent more efficient proofs.

-\textbf{Readability Metric:} We consider a proof to be readable if it is written in a declarative style~\citep{serge2010,Wiedijk}, which is related to the number of independent subproofs in a proof.
-Concretely, we evaluate this using the ratio of number of explicitly typed \texttt{have} tactics to total number of tactic invocations.
+\textit{Declarative Metric:} We aim to rewrite proofs to be written in a declarative style~\citep{serge2010,Wiedijk}, which is related to the number of independent subproofs in a proof.
+Intuitively, this corresponds with a sense of structure for the proof, and can be interpreted as being more readable, explicit, or modular in style.
+Concretely, we evaluate declarativity using the ratio of number of explicitly typed \texttt{have} tactics to total number of tactic invocations.

+\textit{Mixed Metric:} We aim to combine the length and declarative metrics as described above to generate proofs that are both concise and declarative.
+This is done by penalizing all tactics, and rewarding declarative tactics (e.g. \texttt{have}) in order to amortize the net total.
+We then aim to maximize the net score.
+In practice, we assign a value of $-1$ to each tactic in the proof, and a value of $+5$ for declarative tactics, meaning that each declarative tactic ``pays'' for $4$ additional tactics.

-\textbf{Completion Metric:} The completion of a proof simply describes its correctness.
+\textit{Completion Metric:} The completion of a proof simply describes its correctness.
 This is a trivial metric which measures the number of errors present.
 The completion metric is used for concretely viewing proof optimization as a generalization of neural theorem proving.

+\textbf{Degenerate Solutions.} Our goal here has been to provide a flexible means to optimize proofs with respect to any metric that might prove useful.
+The particular metrics we use here are intentionally simplistic, in that they are used only to test and evaluate the method.
+The task of designing metrics that correspond more accurately to human criteria or are optimal for various training tasks is left to later work as what defines a good metric are dependent on the use case.

+Additionally, we note the possibility of degenerate solutions, as in, generations of proofs that score highly on a certain metric, while not corresponding to the intuitive sense of that metric.
+For example, overuse of \texttt{have} statements can greatly increase the declarativity of the proof, despite not being used in the proof's deductive process whatsoever.
+It is undesirable for a model to generate such degenerate solutions, and to account for this, we guide the model with many human-written examples of each metric in question, rather than requiring it to solely maximize a reward function.
+For more complex, user-defined metrics, the possibilities for degenerate solutions only increases, and as such, guiding models using concrete examples as well as using reward models rather than reward functions to score metrics may mitigate the risks of such degenerate solutions.